CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

       [OpenApiRequestBody(contentType: "application/json", bodyType: typeof(TopicModel))]
       ```

-      After adding the attributes your **Run method** should look like this
+      After adding the attributes your **Run method** should look like below screenshot:

       ![](images/L04/image%20(13).png)

 6. Remove **get** from the Run method as you should only have **post**.